 Quiet but Powerful

-Brands don’t have to splash rainbows all over their LGBTQ marketing to leave a big mark.
+Brands don’t have to splash rainbows all over their LGBTQ marketing imagery to leave a big mark.
 Sometimes taking a quiet, yet powerful approach with the use of proper imagery and creative copywriting can push you in front of the crowd.

 PNC Bank LGBT Ad; Coca-Cola #Loveislove Campaign; Ray-Ban "Never Hide" Campaign; Delta Airlines Poster